penguinite/onbox/docs/design.md

 now.
 I feel like that'd require a re-write of a LOT of code, and I don't feel like doing that today.

 ## Arrays in db_connector are literally the devil.

 In the section about Post Activities, I wanted to use an array inside of the Post table to store the post activities.
 But I decided not to do that because I simply cannot get arrays to work inside of db_connector.

 Arrays are the devil, and I hate them.

+## Pothole as a base for social media platforms.

+I have a lot of interesting ideas for Pothole, here is a small list of them:

+* I wanna transform it into a forum-like application (Maybe to serve as a replacement for [nimforum](https://github.com/nim-lang/nimforum.git))
+* I wanna transform it into a Hacker News-like platform
+* Someone suggested transforming into a Discord-like platform, I don't know how well that would play with federation but it is an idea nontheless.

+With all of these ideas flowing around in my mind, I decided that Pothole will just be a "base server" You run it alongside the actual application (frontend) you want, and it handles all the backend stuff.
+The frontend will just be able to send API calls and everything should hopefully work.

+Now this means, we won't need templating, so we can get rid of one dependency and hopefully just use strutils's `%` macro for the templating that we *do* need.

+We can get rid of a whole lot of user-facing code, except for sessions/oauth, since I have no idea how to integrate that with the frontends.
+MastoAPI does have a feature to create new accounts, but we probably will need to keep the login and oauth page for some time.

+I really want the frontend integration stuff to work with only MastoAPI support, but if I *have* to then I will also add Pleroma's API extensions.
+And if I really, really have to then I guess I will make my own API.
+This is worst case scenario tho, and hopefully MastoAPI has what we need.

+Pros:

+* The backend will be way simpler.
+We could get rid of unneeded dependencies, we could trim a lot of LoC.
+* Pothole will be way more netural, you'll be able to actually customize it however you wish.
+* We could be done with the project faster, as we won't need to make a frontend, we could just borrow an already-existing one.

+Cons:

+* The setup procedure will be more complex, but I believe this can be mediated with good documentation.
+* There is a risk that the implementation will not be as compatible as it turns out, and you will need to make a Pothole-specific frontend.
+Which would suck.

+### How will a setup look like?

+With this plan, a typical Pothole setup would look like this:
+1. Postgres running in the background.
+2. Pothole running in the background, connected to Postgres.
+3. A MastoAPI (or Pleroma API) compatible frontend running in the background.
+4. Nginx or another web server reverse-proxying both the frontend and Pothole

+The reverse proxy could be made in such a way that, `/api/*`, `/oauth/*` and any other related paths go to Pothole only. while the rest goes to the frontend.

+The way that the frontend integration works is by making an admin account on the backend that the frontend controls and uses to do all the things it needs to do.

+## Splitting up Pothole into multiple repos before 1.0

+I do not think `potholectl` and `pothole` belong in the same repo.
+It would be nice to split these up, for cleanliness sake.

+The monorepo approach has been nice to work with, I can push a lot of changes very quickly to the entire project without having to deal with PRs or multiple repos.

+But this approach is not sustainable in the long-term, it could drive away contributors and i'll admit, it isn't intuitive what goes where.

+### Potholectl as a remote MastoAPI tool

+A solution to the monorepo problem could be to re-write `potholectl` so that it uses MastoAPI, and thus isn't relient on Pothole's internal Db logic.

+Bonus point: You would be able to run `potholectl` from the comforts of your own home